Advanced Deepfake Detection with our AI-Powered Software

 Fake content

-Edited videos cut and pasted together or placed unevenly already influence large peers.
-But what if a video were to be released of head figures stating things they have never said?
+What if a video were to be released of people saying things they have never said?
 How would you prove it is fake?
-Learn more about deepfake detection methods and video forensics to protect yourself from being misled by deepfakes.
+Thus, deepfake detection and identity verification are vital for discerning truth from fiction

 How are deepfakes made?